Adapters

 Models

-In the Models tab, you can manage all models this adapter exposes.
+In the Models tab, you can view and add AI models exposed by the selected adapter.

 |---|---|